marcuswonder/foodio/README.md

 <br>

 ## Timeframe & Working Team
-This was a solo project assigned as part of my Software Engineering Immersive course at General Assembly for which we were given 5 working days.
+This was the second project assigned as part of my Software Engineering Immersive course at General Assembly; it was a solo project for which we were given 5 working days.
 I worked over the weekend totalling 7 full days of development.

 <br>
 <br>